Buckinghamshire-Digital-Service/buckinghamshire-council/docs/upgrading.md

 This document describes aspects of the system which should be given particular attention when upgrading Wagtail or its dependencies.

-## Known technical debt

-Wagtail transfer isn't currently completely compatible with the wagtail version use here. v4.1

-There is a admin hook in place bc/utils/wagtail_hooks.py (wagtail_transfer_admin_fix_css) to inject some temporary css.

-Once Wagtail transfer is made compatible the template can be removed.

 ## Critical paths

 The following areas of functionality are critical paths for the site which don't have full automated tests and should be checked manually.